-Pursuant to the 2021 Plan our management is authorized to grant stock options to our employees, directors and consultants.
+Pursuant to the 2021 Plan our management is authorized to grant share purchase options, restricted stock units or stock appreciation rights to our employees, directors and consultants up to an amount of 2,172,279 common shares.

 We do not intend to pay dividends on our common shares, so any returns will be limited to the value of our common shares.